CurvesHub/DezibotDebugInterface/README.md

 - Run `docker-compose up` in the root directory of the project
 - The front-end is available at `http://localhost:3000`
 - The back-end is available at `http://localhost:5160`
-- The back-end API documentation is available at `http://localhost:5012/api`
+- The back-end API documentation is available at `http://localhost:5160/api`

+## Usage

+- Start the Dezibot code on a device
+- Start the back-end server
+- Start the front-end server
+- Open the front-end in a browser
+- The front-end will display the data of the Dezibots

 ## Back-end API

 The back-end provides the following endpoints:

-- `/api` - A UI to view the openapi documentation of the API and test the endpoints
+- `/api` - A UI to view the open api documentation of the API and test the endpoints

 - `GET /api/dezibot` - Get all Dezibots